basecamp/bc3-api/sections/card_table_columns.md

 * `POST /buckets/1/card_tables/columns/2/on_hold.json` creates an on_hold section in the column with ID `2` in the project with id `1`.
 * `DELETE /buckets/1/card_tables/columns/2/on_hold.json` removes an on_hold section in the column with ID `2` in the project with id `1`.

-This endpoint will return `200 Success` with the current JSON representation of the column if the operation was a success.
+This endpoint will return `200 OK` with the current JSON representation of the column if the operation was a success.
 See the [Get a column](#get-a-column) endpoint for more info on the payload.

 ###### Copy as cURL